 The Day of the Beast (Spanish: El día de la Bestia)

-In this low budget cut of horror brilliance.
+Dead End is a low budget cut of horror brilliance.
 It’s Christmas Eve.
 On his way to his in-laws with his family, Frank Harrington decides to try a shortcut, for the first time in 20 years.
 It turns out to be the biggest mistake of his life.

 The Christmas movie of alternative Christmas movies.
 I watch this every Christmas Day without fail.
-If you don’t think this is a Christmas movie I’ll delete you from my Christmas card list
+If you don’t think this is a Christmas movie I’ll delete you from my Christmas card list.

 This violent David Cronenberg movie about a midwife who tries to track down the family of a unknown woman who dies in labour at Christmas and ends up getting embroiled with the Russian mob.
-Its really Christmassy in a violent Russian mob movie sort of way
+It’s really Christmassy in a violent Russian mob movie sort of way.

 The French Connection

 OK!!!
 This one isn’t super Christmassy, but its set around Christmas and is one of my favourite movies of all time and will mention it whenever I can.
-The scene where Gene Hackman chases down a criminal in a santa costume is proof its full of Christmas cheer
+The scene where Gene Hackman chases down a criminal in a santa costume is proof its full of Christmas cheer.

 Inside (À l’intérieur)